 The 1950s in particular saw a dramatic increases in immigration, especially from eastern and southern Europe.
 Canada’s population rose from 13 million to 16 million in the ten years following the war.
 As these immigrants became politically active citizens, Canada’s ties with Britain and the Commonwealth weakened.
 Those with the United States, on the other hand, became stronger.

 One of the more concrete manifestations of this was Canada’s participated with the United States in the North American Aerospace Defense Command (NORAD).
-Established in 1958, NORAD created a joint air defence system for North America by pooling Canadian and U.S. radar and fighter resources to detect and intercept a Soviet nuclear attack.
+Established in 1958, NORAD created a joint air defense system for North America by pooling Canadian and U.S. radar and fighter resources to detect and intercept a Soviet nuclear attack.

 In foreign policy, Canada has been a firm ally of the United States during the Cold War, in the Middle East and other parts of the world.
-Canada was a founder member of the United Nations, and of the North Atlantic Treaty Organization (NATO); and Canada took a full part in the UN mission in Korea (1950-53), for example, and in the NATO mission to Kossovo (1998-9).
+Canada was a founder member of the United Nations, and of the North Atlantic Treaty Organization (NATO); and Canada took a full part in the UN mission in Korea (1950-53), for example, and in the NATO mission to Kosovo (1998-9).
 One distinctive element within Canada’s foreign policy has been the emphasis it has placed on its foreign aid efforts.

 Canada signed a free trade agreement with the US in 1988, and in 1992 the multilateral North American Free Trade Agreement (NAFTA) with the United States and Mexico came into force.